 I am a queer, cis-gendered woman of Northern European descent who is passionate about reclaiming grief, ritual and ancestral practices towards a deeply relational, kind and sustainable future.
 On my father's side, I am second generation to this unceded (stolen) Coast Salish land that I now reside.
-My people were Germanic and Scandinavian - spread out through current day Sweden, Netherlands, Germany, Poland and Ukraine.
-In recent generations, they were strongly rooted in the Mennonite faith, and their movements and migrations across vast tracks of land and eventually to Canada were characteristic of many Mennonite communities that faced hundreds of years of religious persecution.
-My people loved music, singing, were pragmatic and strongly rooted in values of pacifism and the right to choose religious/spiritual affiliation.
+My people were Germanic and Nordic - spread out through current day Sweden, Netherlands, Germany, and migrating down thorough Poland and Ukraine.
+In recent generations, they were strongly rooted in the Mennonite faith, and their movements and migrations across vast tracks of land and eventually to Canada were characteristic of facing generational religious persecution.
+My people loved music, singing, were pragmatic, loyal and strongly rooted in family values.
 On my mother's side, I am first generation to this land.
 My people were Scottish Celtic and also Germanic.
 They were long time colonial settlers to the American mid-west, and were afforded many privileges in their new home of which I am continuing to reconcile both the gifts and burdens of this legacy, in my heart and in my ways of being and relating.
-My people were strong in spirit, many living as medial beings between worlds and rooted in earth-honoring traditions.
+My people were strong in spirit, many living as medial beings between worlds and rooted in earth connection and elemental magic.
 These ways reside in my bones not far from memory.
 My journey is ongoing in reviving my connection with my ancestors, and reclaiming my inherited traditions and practices, and restoring right relationship with who I am and their legacy.
-These relationships have sustained me and propelled me further into my ancestral and soul gifts.
+These relationships have sustained me and propelled me further into my soul gifts.
 For this I am grateful.

 For those who reside in my bones and have gifted me these moments, this breath; whenever I am in the presence of that which makes me heart swell and quicken, may this also be an offering to you.